-Here are few things you need to consider when making your website SEO-friendly.
+Here are a few things you need to consider when making your website SEO-friendly.

-- Title and Meta Description: Add relevant, unique and short meta title and description to each and every blog post.
+- Title and Meta Description: Add relevant, unique, and short meta titles and descriptions to every blog post.
 Also, make sure you add at least 1 or 2 keywords in them.
-Keep your title’s length not more than 60 characters and meta description’s 150-160 characters.
+Keep your title’s length not more than 60 characters and your meta description 150-160 characters.

 - Related Posts: Engage your visitors longer on your website by adding a list of related posts that may grab their attention.
 The best WordPress plugins for this purpose are Nrelate or YARPP.